vineeta07/IEEEWeb-2025/Contributing.md

         git checkout main
         git pull origin main
         ```
-        git checkout main
-        git pull origin main
       - Now, create your new branch from the up-to-date main branch.
 Name it according to the guidelines (e.g., feature/login-page or yourname).

         ```bash
         git checkout -b <your-branch-name>
         ```

-      - Now, create your new branch from the up-to-date main branch.
-Name it according to the guidelines (e.g., feature/login-page or yourname-).
-        bash
-        git checkout -b <your-branch-name>

 4.  *Make Your Changes*
       - Once you have completed your changes, stage and commit them with a clear, descriptive message.